 - Starbucks Rice Krispies, Assorted Nuts, Chips and Fruit (see here for a list of Starbucks because their name is different at Disney !)

 It’s super important to note that not all options above will always be gluten free.
-We learned this the hard way when we had a different brand of turkey leg that was actually *not* gluten free.
-You always want to check these things, and I cover this and more important details inside Gluten Free Disney World Guide.
+We learned this the hard way when we had a several different items actually *not* gluten free.

 One example of this is the Lime Dole Whip used for the Peter Pan Float.
 It has a gluten free warning- something not found on the Pineapple Dole Whips that you can get at Aloha Isle.